 |Under 43.5 Points||-110|

-Sportsbooks will usually offer the same lines for both betting options in an Over/Under market.
+Sportsbooks will usually offer the same lines for both betting options in a Super Bowl over/under market.
 Here you can see that you would need to bet $110 on either Over or Under to make a profit of $100.
 Your task is simply to decide the teams will score a combined total of 44 points or more, or 43 points or less.

 Most Super Bowl Futures markets will close as soon as the Super Bowl is kicked off, although some will keep them open and adjust the lines in play so that live betting can take place.